mariam-elelidy/Attribute-Blind-Locally-Weighted-Conformal-Calibration-for-Subgroup-Robust-Clinical-Risk-Prediction/RESULTS.md

 - Formal finite-sample coverage guarantees for LWCC-A (currently a heuristic, as is standard in the localized-conformal-prediction literature it builds on).

-## 5. Next steps toward a submittable (Q1-level) paper

-1. **Formal analysis.** Derive a finite-sample coverage bound for LWCC-A under a local exchangeability assumption (cf. Guan, 2020;
-   Han et al., 2022), or explicitly frame it as a heuristic and instead prove an *asymptotic* group-conditional coverage guarantee under a local-density regularity condition connecting feature-space proximity to subgroup membership.
-2. **More datasets.** Repeat the full pipeline on at least one imaging or clinical-notes dataset with real demographic subgroup labels (e.g., a public chest X-ray dataset with reported patient sex/age) to test whether the finding generalizes beyond tabular EHR data.
-3. **Ablation on `k` (neighborhood size) and bandwidth choice** — the current `k=500`, adaptive-median-bandwidth choice is a single configuration; a proper ablation is needed before any claim about why LWCC-A works.
-4. **A cleaner shift experiment** with a larger, more clearly monotonic shift axis (e.g., a genuine multi-site/multi-hospital split) to more rigorously test the shift-robustness question left open in §2.
-5. **A pre-registered comparison against additional real baselines**: importance-weighted conformal prediction under covariate shift (Tibshirani et al., 2019), and a proper k-NN/kernel localized conformal baseline from the existing literature, to isolate what part of LWCC-A's behavior is genuinely novel versus already known.